-The Foundation aims in particular to support improvements in Japanese language teaching through the training of teachers, the development of materials and assistance to professional bodies in this field.
+This is a priority area for the Foundation.
+We aim in particular to support projects that seek to improve Japanese language teaching in the UK through the training of teachers, the development of new materials and initiatives that assist professional bodies in this field.

-For help with a Japanese language project you can also contact the Japan Foundation's Nihongo Centre, Russell Square House, 10-12 Russell Square, London WC1B 5EH,
+For help with a Japanese language project you can also contact the Japan Foundation's London Language Centre.

 http://www.jpf.org.uk/language/